 Chocolate Swirl Bread Dough

 Here’s a picture of the dough, which I love because it’s so easy to work with.
-It starts out so soft you’ll think you need more flour, but as it’s kneaded, it becomes smooth and elastic and easy to work with.
+It starts out so soft you’ll think you need more flour.
+As it’s kneaded, it becomes smooth and elastic.
 Thus far I’ve only made this with a stand mixer and wouldn’t attempt it by hand.

 For the filling I usually use 6 oz of Ghirardelli Bittersweet Chips melted with 3 tablespoons of butter and 2 tablespoons of sugar.
 However, for this recipe I just used 6 oz of Dove chocolate melted with a tablespoon of butter.
 Both variations work well, the latter having an advantage in that you can try it with different types of chopped chocolate.
 A Lindt Dark Orange might be fun.

 The shaping process is pretty straightforward.
-The chocolate covered rectangle gets rolled into a log and cut in half, then those two halves are twisted together and pressed into a loaf pan.
+The chocolate covered rectangle gets rolled into a log and cut in half.
+Those two halves are then twisted together and pressed into a loaf pan.
 If you have silicone rolling mat, it’s simple.
 Mine is from somewhere else, but King Arthur also sells them.

 I like to brush the risen dough with lightly beaten egg white.
 You can brush it with melted butter, whole egg or sugar water, but since there’s a spare white in this case it makes sense.